Defense Commissary Agency (DeCA)

 Authorized shoppers are permitted to bring a guest to the commissary.
 However, guests are not permitted to make commissary purchases, and authorized patrons are not allowed to make purchases on the guest's behalf.
 Guest access to the commissary may vary based on local military regulations, and checking these regulations with the commissary management is recommended.

-For more information about commissary eligibility, operations, or locations, please see the DeCA website, maintained by the Defense Commissary Agency:
+For more information about commissary eligibility, operations, or locations, please visit the following websites: The DeCA website, maintained by the Defense Commissary Agency:

 To determine situation-specific commissary privilege and eligibility, contact personnel in the Pass and ID Office at the nearest military installation.